 - Tacoma Service Weapon Buy-Back Program Request for Bid (2022) – Request for bids from federally licensed firearms dealers to provide pass-thru sales for retiring police officers interested in purchasing their service weapons

-State law allows law enforcement agencies and courts to seize certain real or personal property related to illegal activities.
-Once the forfeiture process is completed, the seizing agency is typically authorized to dispose of or sell the property, subject to certain restrictions.
+State law allows law enforcement agencies and courts to seize real or personal property in certain situations.
+Once the forfeiture process is completed, the seizing agency is typically authorized to dispose of or sell the property, subject to restrictions.